top of page

 What if I can't afford therapy?

 New Beginnings strives to make services affordable for those who need them.
-I accept several insurance plans to help make cost more affordable.
+We accept several insurance plans to help make cost more affordable.

 What can I talk about with my therapist?